 In modern times, periods of political unrest or instability in ancient Egyptian history are referred to as ‘intermediate periods’, whereas stable times are regarded as ‘kingdoms’.
 The division of pharaohs into dynasties is generally considered to be an invention by the Egyptian priest Manetho.
 Whenever some discontinuity whether geographical, or genealogical ocurred, a new dynasty was assumed.
 Manetho’s history of Egypt is the most comprehensive, but is only known by references to it made by subsequent writers.

 All ancient Egyptian king lists have significant gaps in the text or are incomplete.
 Some dynasties were in power at the same time, with multiple kings ruling concurrently, which makes chronological analysis difficult as the records are incredibly rare.
 Determining the exact reign of each pharaoh over the three thousand years that the Kingdom lasted is not an easy task.
 While the archaeological record is helpful, chronological gaps, deliberate omissions and conflicting information make it almost impossible to determine the actual duration and order of reigns.
+Historians have also found it difficult to determine the chronological order of the dynasties.
+There are three general approaches to date the history of ancient Egypt.

 - High Chronology